Leaderboard

 6 points

-Pictured from my kriegsmarine collection is the emblem of the 1936 Olympics rings (top left) that was worn as an U-Boat tradition cap insignia by several crews, including U-165 and U-995.
+14. Pictured from my kriegsmarine collection is the emblem of the 1936 Olympics rings (top left) that was worn as an U-Boat tradition cap insignia by several crews, including U-165 and U-995.
 Also pictured is the insignia for the 9th U-Boat Flotilla 'Laughing Sawfish' (bottom right).
 Examples of the these tradition badges are on page 64, page 77, and page 83 of 'Torpedo Los!
-THE FASCINATING WORLD OF U-BOAT COLLECTIBLES' by Gordon Williamson.6 points
+THE FASCINATING WORLD OF U-BOAT COLLECTIBLES' by Gordon Williamson.

 6 points